 Also Known As

-Stretched, torn or overused muscles or tendons
+Stretched, torn or overused muscles, tendons and/or ligaments

-Sprains involve a stretching or tearing of the joint capsule and the supporting ligaments, caused by forced movement of the joint beyond its normal range.
+Sprains involve a stretching or tearing of the joint capsule and the supporting ligaments caused by forced movement of the joint beyond its normal range.
 Sprains range from mild to severe, depending on the extent of damage to the fibers in the ligaments and any dislocation of the joint.
 As with strains, sprains usually respond well to anti-inflammatory medications and rest.

 - Lameness or limping